 Buy hay from a local farmer

 If you’re looking to save money on horse hay, one of the best things you can do is find a local source.
-There are many farmers in your area who may be selling hay at a lower price than what you would find at a feed store.
+Many farmers in your area may be selling hay at a lower price than what you would find at a feed store.

 Another option is to purchase hay from someone who is growing it themselves.
 This can be a great way to get good-quality hay at a lower price.
 I found this to be the option that provides the best hay at the best price.